RiverArchitect/RA_wiki/wiki/VolumeAssessment.md

 ## Mapping<a name="vamap"></a>

-The Run: `Map Maker` uses layout files stored in the *ArcPro* project file `RiverArchitect/02_Maps/templates/river_template.aprx`.
+The Run: `Map Maker` uses layout files stored in the *ArcGIS Pro* project file `RiverArchitect/02_Maps/templates/river_template.aprx`.
 Running `Map Maker` for the first time for a `CONDITION ` will produce a copy of the template project file (`.aprx`) that is stored in `RiverArchitect/02_Maps/CONDITION/map_CONDITION_design.aprx`.
 Before the running `Map Maker` for the first time for a `CONDITION `, ensure that the background layer points at the good background raster (typically this is `RiverArchitect/01_Conditions/CONDITION/back.tif`) The relevant layout names for the *VolumeAssessment* module are:

  - `volumes_cust_neg` for mapping required excavation (or scour / erosion) of the input DEM to achieve the modified DEM.
  - `volumes_cust_pos` for mapping required fill (or deposition) in the input DEM to achieve the modified DEM.